ericmeyer1/msda-capstone-eric/README.md

 - Clean and preprocess sensor and network data for modeling.
 - Use EDA to explore key variables influencing production efficiency.
-- Train and evaluate classification models (Logistic Regression, Random Forest, XGBoost).
+- Train and evaluate classification model (Random Forest).
 - Assess model performance using accuracy, F1-score, and confusion matrix.
 - Visualize key results including feature importance and class distributions.